-Considering the eyebrows are such a prominent feature, when they look stunning, it can really change your face.
-Of course, giving them TLC is totally worth it but when you’re filling them out with a pencil, gel or powder every morning, it’s time consuming.
+Considering the eyebrows are such a prominent feature, when they look stunning, they can really change your face.
+Of course, giving them TLC is totally worth it but when you’re filling them out with a pencil, gel, or powder every morning, it’s time-consuming.
 Not to mention, those Sephora runs aren’t cheap!
 Thankfully, at Premiere Surgical Arts, we have a semi-permanent, natural-looking solution to thin or sparse brows: eyebrow microblading!
-Our Houston microblading procedure has become extremely popular and it’s because the results are beyond anything you can achieve with a DIY approach or permanent makeup.
-But is microblading your eyebrows safe?
+Our Houston microblading eyebrows procedure has become extremely popular and it’s because the results are beyond anything you can achieve with a DIY approach or permanent makeup.
+But is eyebrow microblading safe?
 It is when you go to a professional like our experienced, eyebrow artist extraordinaire Anna.
-Today, we’re breaking down the microblading process, the benefits and how we make it safe, so you can avoid microblading regret.
+Today, we’re breaking down the eyebrow microblading process, the benefits, and how we make it safe, so you can avoid microblading regret.

-Microblading, sometimes called 3D brows, micropigmentation or eyebrow embroidery, is a type of tattoo procedure but it differs from permanent makeup.
+Microblading, sometimes called 3D brows, micro pigmentation, or eyebrow embroidery, is a type of tattoo procedure but it differs from permanent makeup.
 Instead of using a tattoo gun, a microblading technician implants pigment, which has an iron-oxide base, just under the skin with a handheld tool.
-The tool has a fine blade with mico-needles on it and strokes are made one by one.
-Because of the type of pigment used, the technique and the depth, the strokes actually mimic the look of real hairs.
-While permanent makeup tends to turn an unnatural color as it fades and can make brows look like they were drawn on with a Sharpie, microbladed brows have dimension and fade softly and naturally over time.
+The tool has a fine blade with micro-needles on it and strokes are made one by one.
+Because of the type of pigment used, the technique, and the depth, the strokes actually mimic the look of real hairs.
+While permanent makeup tends to turn an unnatural color as it fades and can make brows look like they were drawn on with a Sharpie, micro-bladed brows have dimension and fade softly and naturally over time.

 - Semi-permanent results that can last a year or longer

 - No downtime and we make the process comfortable